 Mergers and acquisitions are inherently complicated, but DFIN is here to provide dedicated support throughout the deal.
 We've helped numerous global companies navigate the mergers and acquisitions process with services such as secure file sharing, contract review, due diligence and dedicated assistance at any time.

-Our ActiveDisclosure℠ product gives companies a collaborative workspace to prepare financial reporting documents related to the deal.
+Our ActiveDisclosure℠ product gives companies a collaborative workspace so stakeholders can work together in real time to prepare financial reporting documents related to the deal.
 Plus, you can track changes to ensure up-to-date work is submitted and upload data from a single source of truth, so no inaccuracies are introduced in the process.
-There's also built-in XBRL tagging for SEC compliance.
+There's also built-in XBRL tagging for SEC compliance as well as data privacy features for securing sensitive documents.
 When it's time to submit, this top-notch security architecture has your organization covered.

 ActiveDisclosure℠ is just one of the products you'll have access to when you become a DFIN client.
 There's also a dedicated virtual data room where both parties can come together to review documents, share information, iron out any differences and enjoy dedicated support should the need arise.